4 Fundamental techniques to Master Volleyball Setting

 Another one of the first technicalities I learned as a new volleyball setter was how my wrists, and hands should look while I set.

-Your wrists when setting should be bend a bit inwards, and your hands should be “cupped” versus having flat hands.
+Your wrists when setting should be bend a bit inwards, and your hands should be “cupped” versus having flat pancake like hands.

 It is easy to misunderstand writing when explaining technicalities, so lets give another visual example of how to practice this:

 Wrists: Put both of your hands up in front of your face, with your nails facing you.
-Your thumbs should be as far apart as a volleyball is, Then start to bring your pointer fingers towards each other like they have magnets attached (but still with distance between them).
+Your thumbs should be as far apart as a volleyball is wide.
+Now start to slowly bring your pointer fingers towards each other like they have magnets attached, but still have distance between them/don’t have your pointer fingers touch).
 You’ll notice your wrist’s start to naturally bend, most likely showing correct positioning!

 Hands: VERY important with setting is how your hands are shaped when taking an overhand ball.
 Your hands should never look like you are ready to give a high-five when setting, they should instead have a “C” shape to them.
-How I learned this is to imagine your hands are (lightly!) holding your neck… then bring your hands out keeping that same shape.
-THIS is correct hand shape, and creates a great place for a volleyball to be re-directed from!
+How I learned this is to imagine your hands are (lightly!) grabbing onto your arm.
+This helps show that your hands have a bit of shape to them to give the ball better control within your hands as you set.

 Once you have the main technicalities of setting down (hands, wrists, placement of hands) you can then focus on making your set’s more accurate.
 This is usually done by angling your hips, and having correct feet placement.